 If you are newer to running tests to calculate paces, I suggest taking the shorter of the two because it is easier to manage your effort level covering a shorter distance.
 In this case, that would be the 3k test.

-My advice when running this test is to start out a bit slower than you think you can run the 3 kilometers and increase your speed as you finish each lap, running your last lap all out!
+My advice as a running coach myself is that when running this test, start out a bit slower than you think you can run the 3 kilometers and increase your speed as you finish each lap, running your last lap all out!

-It takes a while to get the hang of these types of tests, but let’s give it a try!
+It takes a while to get the hang of these tests, but let’s try it!

-On a standard 400-meter lap track, you need to run 7 and ½ laps to complete the 3 kilometers.
+On a standard 400-meter lap track, you must run seven and ½ laps to complete the 3 kilometers.

 - Warm up for 15 minutes with a slow, easy jog.